 To abide in Him is to remain in Him.
 If we remain in Him we do not have to enter in to Him over and over again.
 That would be like trying to get into a room in which I am already sitting.
 Once we are in the room, and we are seated, we do not have to try and enter in.

 “He who overcomes, I will make him a pillar in the temple of My God, and he shall go out no more” (Revelation 3:12a).
 Overcomers do not go to church to enter in to God; they do not require worship leaders to get them in the mood; they do not follow the multitudes around hoping to get a touch from the Lord.
 Overcomers are pillars in the Church that Jesus is building.
 They are permanent fixtures in the temple and they do not go out and in.
 They simply abide in Him.

-I had the privilege last week of eating lunch with two pillars.
+I had the privilege once of eating lunch with two pillars.
 The younger brother was from Australia, and the older brother was from England.
 When I say “older brother” I mean this gentleman was ninety-four years old.
 Before we began eating we asked the English brother to pray.
 Right there in the restaurant he cried out, “Heavenly Father!”
 He said it so slowly and deliberately and loudly that I thought his prayer would probably last thirty minutes or more.
 After a pause, he quietly said, “Thank you.”
 And we began to eat.